Audlem St James Bell Restoration Appeal

 Introduction to the bells of St James, Audlem

-- 3rd – 5cwt.
-Prosperity to this parish
+- 3rd – 5cwt, D. Prosperity to this parish

-- 4th – 5.5cwt.
-May the Church of England forever flourish
+- 4th – 5.5cwt, C#.
+May the Church of England for ever flourish

-- 5th – 7.5cwt.
-I to the church the living call and to the grave do summon all
+- Tenor – 9cwt, A. I to the church the living call and to the grave do summon all

-In 2020 an inspection by three different specialists recommended that it is time for the bells and frame to have a major overhaul.
-The bells need to be removed from the frame, lowered to the ground and taken to the bell founders.
-Whilst the bells are out of the tower a modern steel frame will be installed which will not move as the bells are rung.
-The bells and the bell ringing in the village will then be saved.
+In 2020 an inspection by three different specialists recommended that it is time for the bells and frame to have a major overhaul, to prevent them becoming unringable in a few years.
+The bells need to be removed from the frame, lowered to the ground and taken to the bell founders, where they will be refurbished and given a complete new set of fittings.
+Whilst the bells are out of the tower, major problems with the bell frame must be resolved.
+The frame is moving as the bells swing, and this could eventually damage the tower structure.
+It may be possible to save the frame, by strengthening and perhaps underpinning it, or it may have to be replaced.
+We are getting a report from a structural engineer, to decide what is to be done.
+When the work is complete, the bells and the bell ringing in the village will then be saved.

 The ABRA appeal

 We need to raise funds to undertake this work and to make sure that the bells will last into the next century.
-The total cost will be in the region of £77,000 and we could reduce the cost by up to £11,000 by the use of local volunteers.
+The total cost will be between £45,000 and £77,000, depending on what has to be done about the frame, and we could reduce the cost by up to £11,000 by the use of local volunteers.
 Please consider a donation to help preserve our ancient village tradition and if you are able to give your time or help with physical labour then please register your interest.

 You can donate at JustGiving.com or with a cheque made payable to to Audlem PCC and endorsed ‘Bell Restoration’ on the rear.
 Post to ABRA, c/o Willow Farm, Bunsley Bank, Audlem, CW3 0HS.
 Please remember that your donation can be gift aided which increases its value by 25%.
 This can be done using this form.